abhikumarux/Deloitte-Data-Analytics-Virtual-Internship/README.md

 # Deloitte Data Analytics (Forage)

 This repo documents my work for the **Deloitte Data Analytics Virtual Internship** (Forage).
 I completed **two tasks** focused on telemetry analysis (Tableau) and pay-equity classification (Excel).
-Each section includes background context, the specific question or goal, my interpretation, what I built, and the files involved.
+Each section includes background context, specific goal/my interpretation, what I did, and the result.

 ----------